ktrammell95/tiy-kids/README.md

   - What is CSS?
   - How to create an HTML and CSS documents using Atom
   - How to see your work using Chrome or another web browser
-  - What are HTML tags/elements?
+  - What are HTML tags/ elements?
   - Building a webpage from scratch
   - How to style a website using CSS
   - What tools are out there to help you learn?